chrisxh/cometeachinmn.org/index.md

 # Getting Licensed to Teach in Minnesota
 Those who wish to teach in K-12 public schools in Minnesota must earn a professional educator’s license.
 The [Minnesota Professional Educator Licensing and Standards Board](https://mn.gov/pelsb/), PELSB, is the state agency that oversees teacher licensing.

 Minnesota has a tiered system for educator licensure with four different levels, or tiers, available depending on a candidate’s educational attainment, experience, assessment scores, and evaluation.  **A Tier 2 or higher license is required to be eligible for the Come Teach in Minnesota hiring and retention bonuses.**

 Most candidates with prior teaching experience who are coming from out-of-state apply for either a Tier 2 or Tier 3 license.
 To qualify for a Tier 2 license, a candidate must have a job offer with a Minnesota public school and meet Tier 2 requirements.
 Tier 2 candidates do not need to meet testing requirements.

 A Tier 3 does not require a job offer, but it does require that you meet testing requirements prior to applying for licensure.
+See the [Out-of-State testing FAQ document](https://mn.gov/pelsb/assets/Out%20of%20State%20Testing%20FAQ%20POST%2003.25.22_tcm1113-522693.pdf) for more guidance.

 <p style="text-align:center" align="center">
 View the <a href="https://mn.gov/pelsb/assets/3453_2023_TieredLicensure_Infographic_tcm1113-584688.pdf" target="_blank">visual guide to tiered licensure requirements in Minnesota.<br /><img width="303" alt="image" src="https://github.com/chrisxh/cometeachinmn.org/assets/1960441/bce75436-e874-43e3-b721-65e2033ba3a2"></a></p>